zydro-marine/ardupilot-docker/README.md

 # ardupilot-docker

-A Docker container for running SITL testing with support for multiple simulation instances & mavp2p mavlink forwarding.
+A Docker container for running SITL testing of ArduPilot drones.
+This differs from other ArduPilot docker containers by adding a number of advanced features, including environment-varaible based configuration, multiple simulation instances & mavp2p mavlink forwarding.

 ## Features